stormpath/stormpath-documentation/source/reference.rst

       * - ``listIndex``
         - Number
         - 0 <= N < list size
         - The order (priority) in which the associated Account Store will be consulted by the Application during an authentication attempt.
-This is a zero-based index; an Account Store with a ``listIndex`` of ``0`` will be consulted first (has the highest priority), followed by the Account Store at ``listIndex`` ``1`` (next highest priority), and so on.
+This is a zero-based index: an Account Store with a ``listIndex`` of ``0`` will be consulted first (has the highest priority), followed by the Account Store at ``listIndex`` ``1`` (next highest priority), and so on.
 Setting a negative value will default the value to 0, placing it first in the list.
 A ``listIndex`` of larger than the current list size will place the mapping at the end of the list and then default the value to ``(list size - 1)``.

       * - ``isDefaultAccountStore``
         - String (boolean)